International Guidelines and Recommendations

 5. The Scientific Advisory Council of Osteoporosis Canada, Calcium and Vitamin D, https://osteoporosis.ca/bone-health-osteoporosis/calcium-and-vitamin-d/.
 Accessed August 2020.

 6. Wagner C et al. Prevention of Rickets and Vitamin D Deficiency in Infants, Children, and Adolescents.
 Paediatrics Vol 122: No. 5 November 1, 2008, 1142-1152.

 8. Tangpricha V et al. An Update on the Screening, Diagnosis, Management and Treatment of Vitamin D Deficiency in Individuals with Cystic Fibrosis: Evidence-Based Recommendations from the Cystic Fibrosis Foundation.
-J Clin Endocrinol Metab April 2012, 97(4): 1082-1093.
+J Clin Endocrinol Metab April 2012, 97(4): 1082-1093, reaffirmed in Winter 2017.